dynsustech/dynsustech.github.io/seminars/index.md

   tooltip: Seminars
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-wrench" %}Seminars

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+We routinely hold our seminars on Monday and Thursday.
+The titles, abstracts and other details will be listed below.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="" %}

 {% include search-info.html %}